ere-health/dgc-ps-app/README.md

   > java -jar target/quarkus-app/run-quarkus.jar

   Note that the `quarkus-app` directory structure is needed in order to run the application.

+  When packaging this folder, make sure to include the `target/generated-sources/license/THIRD-PARTY.txt` and state the location of the dependencies.

 * #### Create a standalone single jar-file
   Run